The United States is a complete outlier in lacking all forms of paid sick leave

 Please purchase a subscription to support my work or else subscribe for free if you can’t at this time.
 Thank you for reading.
+My book of short stories A Creature Wanting Form is available for pre-order now.

 “At Philadelphia International Airport, where he works as a supervisor helping passengers in wheelchairs on and off planes, Benjamin McMillan says some of his coworkers have come to work even if they’ve been exposed to or infected with COVID-19 because they can’t afford to quarantine,” a recent piece in the Philadelphia Inquirer begins.